ye-olde-jack/NFG/content/3. Session Notes/Session 1, November 15th, 2024 - All Roads Lead to Drakkenheim.md

+#Session

 # Bullets
 - Matt and Nick spent their tokens.
 2/5 progress for DM tokens. >:)
-- Campaign start: 11/15/14, end date 11/29/14.
+- Campaign start: 11/15/14, session end date 11/29/14.
-- Party all came together to help Ms. Erin Marlowe to help take her supplies from Altberg to [[Emberwood Village]] for the Feast of the Faithful.
+- Party all came together to help Ms. Erin Marlowe to help take her supplies from Altberg to [[Emberwood Village]] for the [[Feast of the Faithful]].
 - Found an ancient battlefield a few days along the way.
 	- Found a dog along the way.
 	- Saw a hawk watching us.
 - Stopped by radio tower where there was a short conversation with [[Flamekeeper Isaac]].
-	- Black Ivory Inn is running and business is booming.
+	- [[Black Ivory Inn]] is running and business is booming.
 Heard from Flamekeeper Isaac.
-- Got some information from Erin Marlowe.
+- Got some information from [[Erin Marlowe]].
-	- Three new adventurers selling [[Delerium]] to a woman in the Red Lion inn.
+	- Three new adventurers selling [[Delerium]] to a woman in the [[Red Lion Hotel]].
 Heard from Erin Marlowe.
 	- Selling potions from the Reed Manor.
 Heard from Erin Marlowe.
 	- Dwarves mining south of the crater.
 Heard from Erin Marlowe.
 	- Informed them about Gainsbury.
 Heard from Erin Marlowe.